brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 Regular readers of this blog may know that I've written about type theory in [the past](/blog/liskov-and-type-safety).
 I won't revisit the pros and cons on strong type systems;
-but I do want to say that array are a terrible choice if they are meant to be used as anything else but lists.
+but I do want to say that arrays are a terrible choice if they are meant to be used as anything else but lists.

 Here's a simple question for you: what's in this array?